jabirk-spektra/mslearn-fabric/Instructions/Labs/gl-ingest-data-with-fabric.md

 ## Overview

 In the exercise, you will create a simple data pipeline to bring in customer sales data.
-You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrate doing the same thing, but by using a new Data Flow Gen2 And leveraging the native integration of Copilot to use natural language to ingest and transform your data.
+You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrating doing the same thing, but by using a new Data Flow Gen2, and leveraging the native integration of Copilot to use natural language to ingest and transform your data.

 ## Lab objectives